Shinto: Definition

-Categorisation
+Categorization

 Many scholars describe Shinto as a religion, a term first translated into Japanese as shūkyō around the time of the Meiji Restoration.
 Some practitioners instead view Shinto as a "way", thus characterising it more as custom or tradition, partly as an attempt to circumvent the modern separation of religion and state and restore Shinto's historical links with the Japanese state.
-Moreover, many of the categories of religion and religiosity defined in Western culture "do not readily apply" to Shinto.
+Moreover, many of the categories of religion developed in Western culture "do not readily apply" to Shinto.
 Unlike religions familiar in Western countries, such as Christianity and Islam, Shinto has no single founder, nor any single canonical text.
-Western religions tend to stress exclusivity, but in Japan, it has long been considered acceptable to practice different religious traditions simultaneously.
+Western religions tend to stress exclusivity, but in Japan, it has long been considered acceptable to practice different religions simultaneously.
 Japanese religion is therefore highly pluralistic.
 Shinto is often cited alongside Buddhism as one of Japan's two main religions, and the two often differ in focus, with Buddhism emphasising the idea of the cessation of suffering, while Shinto focuses on adapting to life's pragmatic requirements.
 Shinto has integrated elements from religions imported from mainland Asia, such as Buddhism, Confucianism, Taoism, and Chinese divination practices, and shares features like its polytheism with other East Asian religions.

 Some scholars suggest we talk about types of Shintō such as popular Shintō, folk Shintō, domestic Shintō, sectarian Shintō, imperial house Shintō, shrine Shintō, state Shintō, new Shintō religions, etc. rather than regard Shintō as a single entity.
-This approach can be helpful but begs the question of what is meant by 'Shintō' in each case, particularly since each category incorporates or has incorporated Buddhist, Confucian, Taoist, folk religious and other elements.
+This approach can be helpful but … what is meant by 'Shintō' in each case, particularly since each category incorporates or has incorporated Buddhist, Confucian, Taoist, folk religious and other elements.